 An application would be rejected if it failed to fulfil any of these criteria.
 Most rejections were on the basis of age or period of residence, but other reasons for rejection provide unique information about the applicant and his/her character and habits.

 The maximum pension granted was 26 pounds per year (usually paid as 10 shillings per week).
 This was reduced if the applicant's annual income was more than 26 pounds, or if the total value of his/her property exceeded 260 pounds.

 After a person lodged an application, the local police investigated the claim.
 No pension was granted unless statements made in the application were corroborated by documentary or oral evidence, so old age pension registers probably contain relatively reliable information.

-In 1908-1909 electoral enrolment was not compulsory in Qld, and old age pension registers give the place of residence of many people who were not on electoral rolls.
-This includes some applicants who were not British subjects and not naturalised (and thus not eligible to vote) but who applied (though in vain) for a pension.
+In 1908-1909 electoral enrolment was not compulsory in Queensland, and old age pension registers give the place of residence of many people who were not on electoral rolls.

 My index to those sources has over 9,200 names.
 The vast majority are from the State-wide registers (the first two above), which give:

 The two Clerk of Petty Sessions registers give similar details for applicants in their local area, plus (usually) marital status, spouse's name, full address and exact birthdate.
 The letterbook contains copies of letters from the Home Office to, or about, some pensioners.
 Only a small proportion of the entries are from these three sources.

 For the years before 1908, use the following sources (which I can search as part of my professional research service):